-The content of the Level 3 Health and Social Care: Practice (Adults) qualification has been developed in partnership with the following organisations and individuals:
+The content of the Level 3 Health and Social Care: Practice (Children & Young People) qualification has been developed in partnership with the following organisations and individuals:

 - Qualifications Wales

 - Social Care Wales

 - Health Education and Improvement Wales

-- Tutors, teachers, assessors and other experts
+- Tutors, teachers, assessors and other experts.

 The content is informed and influenced by the All Wales Induction Framework (AWIF) for Health and Social Care.
-This structure and content will help you to become confident that you can demonstrate your knowledge, understanding, behaviours, skills and practice in the health and social care sector in Wales.
+This structure and content will help you to become confident that you can demonstrate your knowledge, understanding, behaviours, skills and practice in the Health and Social Care sector in Wales.

-Health and social care employers may use the All Wales Induction Framework (AWIF) for Health and Social Care to inform their workplace induction programme and so completing the Level 3 Health and Social Care: Practice (Adults) qualification will help you to prepare for employment.
+Health and Social Care employers may use the All Wales Induction Framework (AWIF) for Health and Social Care to inform their workplace induction programme and so completing the Level 3 Health and Social Care: Practice (Children & Young People) qualification will help you to prepare for employment.

-Learners who are currently employed will have already completed a formal induction and therefore may have a firm knowledge basis that will support their learning.
-Tutors/Assessors will want to talk to you about what you already know and can do in order to avoid repeating learning unnecessarily.
-However, for certain roles within the sector you will have to complete the Level 2 Health and Social Care: Core qualification in order to register with Social Care Wales, for example domiciliary care workers from April 2020.
-Please visit the Social Care Wales website for further information on roles that require professional registration, https://socialcare.wales/registration.
+Learners who are currently employed will have already completed a formal induction and therefore may have a firm knowledge base that will support their learning.
+Tutors/Assessors will want to talk to you about what you already know and can do in order to avoid repeating learning unnecessarily; however, for certain roles within the sector you will have to complete the Level 2 Health and Social Care: Core qualification in order to register with Social Care Wales, for example to work in residential childcare, or from April 2020 to work as a domiciliary care worker.
+Please visit Social Care Wales' website for further information on roles that require professional registration, https://socialcare.wales/registration.

-It is likely that your school, college or work-based provider will be working closely with health and social care employers in your area and they will have developed a programme of study to ensure that all of the qualification requirements are fully met.
+It is likely that your school, college or work-based provider will be working closely with Health and Social Care employers in your area and they will have developed a programme of study to ensure that all of the qualification requirements are fully met.
 Your learning may occur in a very structured environment, e.g. in a traditional classroom, or by a more blended approach that involves both classroom and online learning.
 Alternatively, you may be supported to learn 'on-the-job' and to undertake some self-directed study.
 Whatever approach to learning is taken, we have provided some supportive resources that will help you along the way.

-The qualification resources are available in Welsh and English.
+The qualification resources are available in Welsh and in English.
 Please speak to your tutor/teacher/assessor about completing your qualification in Welsh.
 Support materials available online from Health and Care Learning Wales include: